biointec/tagger/README.md

 # tagger

-**tagger** is a high-performance, run-length compressed metagenomic read classifier that utilizes SMEM-finding and a tag array for efficient classification.
-It supports multi-threaded execution and works with pre-built indexes for rapid read classification.
+**tagger** is a high-performance, run-length compressed metagenomic read classifier that utilizes SMEM-finding and a sampled tag array for efficient classification.
+**tagger** provides a versatile solution that carefully balances accuracy, runtime and memory usage.

-## Features
+## Key Features

-- **Run-length compression** using move tables for efficient storage and lookup
+- **Run-length compression** using *move tables* for succinct storage in $O(r)$ space and fast, cache-efficient lookup.
-- **SMEM-based classification** using SMEMs of length at least $L$
+- **SMEM-based classification** using *full* SMEMs of length at least $L$.
+We are the first to use *full* instead of half-SMEMs.
-- **Tag array toehold** to enable classification without locating
+- **Tag array toehold** to enable classification without locating.
+This is the first experimental implementation using tag arrays.
+- **Weighted consensus** to find the most likely tag for each read.
-- **Multi-threaded execution** for scalable performance
+- **Multi-threaded execution** for scalable performance.
-- **Support for long and short reads**
+- **Versatility** due to support for long and short reads, and different types of datasets.

 ## Installation